Test data modules

 Reference the alias so you can use the data.

-In this test case, you create an alias and then use the data row behind this alias.
-Specifically, you use the value that this row has in the LicensePlate column.
+In this test case, you create an alias and then reference this alias, so you can use the data row behind it:

 1. Test step Create alias uses the module TestData - Find and provide item to create an alias called Audi2020Red.
-We're reusing the example from earlier.
+For this test step, we're reusing this "create alias" example.

 2. Test step Enter license plate steers two controls:

-• A text box called Plate number, where you want to enter the value of the LicensePlate column.
+• A text box called Plate number.
+Here, you want to use the data behind the alias Audi2020Red.
+Specifically, you want to use the data that the row has in the LicensePlate column.
 To do so, enter {CTDS[Audi2020Red.LicensePlate]}.

 • A button called Next, where you want to perform a left-click.
 To do so, enter {Click}.